-At December 31, 2018, 2017, and 2016, the Company had reserves for uncertain tax positions totaling of \$1.0 million, less than \$0.1 million, and \$0.7 million, respectively.
-A \$0.7 million reserve for uncertain tax positions as of December 31, 2016 was related to certain credits taken on amended federal returns.
+At December 31, 2019, 2018, and 2017, the Company had reserves for uncertain tax positions of \$0.9 million, \$1.0 million, and less than \$0.1 million, respectively.
+A \$0.7 million reserve for uncertain tax positions as of December 31, 2017 was related to certain credits taken on amended federal returns.
 The statute of limitations for the federal return on which these credits were claimed expired in the fourth quarter of 2017, and the reserve was removed at December 31, 2017.
-The Company also had a reserve for uncertain tax positions of less than \$0.1 million at December 31, 2016, and maintained the reserve at December 31, 2018, due to uncertainty of how the IRS will interpret regulations related to research and development credits claimed on the 2015 federal return.
+The Company also had a reserve for uncertain tax positions of less than \$0.1 million at December 31, 2017, and maintained the reserve at December 31, 2018, related to credits taken on a federal return.
+The statute of limitations for the federal return on which these credits were claimed expired in the fourth quarter of 2019, and the reserve was removed at December 31, 2019.
 A reserve for uncertain tax positions of \$0.9 million was established at December 31, 2018 as a result of certain credits taken on amended federal returns.
 The statute of limitations for the federal return on which these credits were claimed expires in the first quarter of 2020.

-For 2018, 2017 and 2016, interest of less than \$0.1 million was paid related to federal, foreign and state income taxes.
-Accrued interest on the foreign income tax obligations of less than \$0.1 million remained at December 31, 2018.
+For 2019, 2018 and 2017, interest of less than \$0.1 million was paid related to foreign and state income taxes.
+Accrued interest on the foreign income tax obligations of less than \$0.1 million remained at December 31, 2019.
 Any interest or penalties related to income taxes are charged to operating expenses.

-NOTE F - OPERATING LEASES AND COMMITMENTS
+NOTE F - LEASES